weiser/README/README.md

 * **Help others grow**: Software, more often than not, is built by teams of people.
 I want the people I work with to level up in their skill set so that they feel successful at their craft.
 * **Provide value for the org**: I want to help the org push the needle and contribute to exceeding the customer's expectations.

+## Tips and tricks on working with me

+* Imagine a ":)" exists after all of my written communication.
+* When I give my opinion on how something should work, I want you to give me feedback if you disagree with me.
+It is likely I misunderstand something.

 ## My answers for [first 1:1 questions](http://larahogan.me/blog/first-one-on-one-questions/)

 * What makes you grumpy?